top of page

 "The animals are on fire."

-"Sprawling wildfires...are producing record amounts of greenhouse gases."
+of greenhouse gases."

 "80% of logging [in the Amazon] is to make space for cattle ranching

-[Brazil]...is...the world's largest beef producer.
+[Brazil] ... is ... the world's largest beef producer.
 Demand for the meat is on the rise."

 "As [of] the 1960s, 80% of [Indonesia] was rainforest.
-Now, only half of the country...is forest."
+Now, only half of the country ... is forest."

-"Since the [Myanmar] military seized control...deforestation has burgeoned."
+"Since the [Myanmar] military seized control ... deforestation has burgeoned."

 Forest-loss-by-commodity.png